collective/collective.developermanual/source/tutorials/buildout/index.rst

 A Simple Buildout
 =================

-A given buildout describes the desired deployment in configuration files, named with a `.cfg` extension by convention, which use an extended `ConfigParser
+A buildout configuration describes a deployment.
+This description is written in configuration files, named with a `.cfg` extension by convention.
+These files use an extended `ConfigParser
 <http://docs.python.org/library/configparser.html>`_ format from the
-Python standard library and is a very common configuration file format.
-These configuration files consist of named 'sections', defined by a line with the section name in brackets.
+Python standard library.
+You'll likely recognize this format as a very common configuration file format consisting of named 'sections', defined by a line with the section name in brackets.
 These sections then contain named variables with values.